Darling, How Could You!

-Darling, How Could You! is a 1951 American period comedy film directed by Mitchell Leisen and starring Joan Fontaine and John Lund.
+Darling, How Could You! is a 1951 American period comedy film directed by Mitchell Leisen and starring Joan Fontaine, John Lund and Mona Freeman.
 The script is based on the 1905 J. M. Barrie play Alice Sit-by-the-Fire.
-The film was directed by Mitchell Leisen.
+It was produced and distributed by Paramount Pictures.

 Plot

 In late 1906, brother and sister Cosmo and Amy Grey have not seen their parents for many years, their father being a doctor who has been in Panama during work on the Panama Canal.
 Their housekeeper sends them to see a play, Peter Pan, but by mistake they end up seeing a rather sophisticated family melodrama instead.

 Robert and Alice Grey come home not sure what to expect.
 The children hardly know their parents at all.
 Baby Molly has formed a natural attachment to her nanny, and both are reluctant to have Alice come in and "take over".
 The three children warm to Robert readily, but Alice receives a cold welcome.
 Furthermore, the play has given Amy some peculiar ideas of how adults behave.
 When she hears Alice receive an invitation to meet family friend Dr. Steven Clark, she falsely assumes they are having a romantic tryst.

 Amy shows up at Steve's unexpectedly, trying to talk him out of the "affair", much to his confusion.
 She then decides to hide in a closet when her parents arrive, but when a glove is found and Amy's presence revealed, everybody gets the wrong idea.
 Alice assumes the doctor is seeing her daughter, while Robert assumes the doctor is seeing his wife.
 Eventually, Alice discovers why Amy has believed she has been having an affair.
 She decides to follow the plot of the play and pretends to give Steve up in a dramatic fashion.
 This helps win Amy, and the other children, over to her side.
 She explains everything to Robert, much to his amusement, and the newly contented family sits by the fire.